Sapphirine/201912-12-entity-sentiment-analysis-reddit/README.md

 # RedditFeels: A Sentiment Analysis Tool for Reddit News

 **Project ID:** 201912-12

 **Team Members:**
 - Timotius Kartawijaya (tak2151@columbia.edu)
 - Fernando Troeman (ft2515@columbia.edu)
 - Hritik Jain (hj2533@columbia.edu)

 ## Overview:
+This paper details our attempt to build a web application capable of processing and computing public sentiment towards companies or organizational entities.
+Such a product or service will be valuable in terms of informing investment decisions as well as evaluating brand recognition and loyalty.
+We have elected to work with data from the popular social media platform, Reddit, which houses a huge repository of user opinions and discussions on numerous wide-ranging topics and events.
+The resulting product is a web application that, given the name of a company specified by the user, extracts associated Reddit posts/comments and computes a sentiment score as well as other useful metrics to be output in the form of an analytics dashboard.

 ## URL:
 https://reddit-feels.herokuapp.com/